Bowen and Justin win first England call-ups

 Jadon Sancho, who did not feature for Manchester United in the last month of the season because of tonsillitis, also misses out, as does his club-mate Marcus Rashford, who has struggled for form throughout this campaign.

+"He has finished the season very well," added Southgate.
+"He is obviously scoring goals but we just feel we are very happy with the players that have been with us.

+"He is competing with Mason Mount and Phil Foden and these types of players in the role where he is at his best.
+It's one of the positions where there is a lot of strength in depth and you may have to leave players out who may be equally as deserving."

-Other players omitted from the previous squad include defenders Tyrone Mings, Tyrick Mitchell and Kyle Walker-Peters as well as forwards Emile Smith Rowe and Ollie Watkins.
+Other players omitted from the previous squad include defenders Tyrick Mitchell and Kyle Walker-Peters as well as forwards Emile Smith Rowe and Ollie Watkins.

 England squad in full